While CarbonTracker applies bottom-up estimates of fossil fuel and

 shown with a thin green vertical line, and the uncertainty for oceanic

 exchange is shown with a thin blue vertical line.
-These first-guess
+The total

 fluxes are subsequently evaluated against atmospheric CO2 observations and modified to be consistent with

 those measurements.
 The optimized results (right panel) have